Sell your house at the wrong time and the consequences of that careless decision will haunt you down the road.

 But in the event that your house is not in a condition to attract buyers without major renovations and repairs, it becomes nearly impossible to sell without going broke first.

 However, there could be another option on the table—selling your house “as is” to a cash buyer.
-You’ll take a discount on price, but a cash buyer makes an offer on your house before it ever hits the market, saving you those pre-listing expenses (not to mention you’ll close faster if speed is a priority).
+You’ll likely take a discount on price, but a cash buyer makes an offer on your house before it ever hits the market, saving you those pre-listing expenses (not to mention you’ll close faster if speed is a priority).

 Need a No-Fuss Home Sale?